hacknus/shared-pin-rs/README.md

-# Shared Pin abstraction for embedded rust
+# Shared pin abstraction for embedded rust

 This is a simple abstraction for embedded rust applications to share a pin between different functions.
 It uses an `Rc<RefCell<Pin>>` to share the `embedded_hal::digital::v2` pin.